 Change Description Date Changed New Feature This release of CloudFront introduces a new field in CloudFront access logs for web distributions.
 The time-taken field shows the number of seconds between the time a CloudFront edge server receives a viewer's request and the time that CloudFront writes the last byte of the response to the server's output queue as measured on the server.
 For more information about the file format of CloudFront access logs for web distributions, see Web Distribution Log File Format (p.
-191).
+261).
 April 28, 2014 Updated Documentation Live HTTP Streaming Using CloudFront and Adobe Media Server 5.0 (p.
-209) has updated procedures for subscribing to Adobe Media Server and for creating an AWS CloudFormation stack.
+286) has updated procedures for subscribing to Adobe Media Server and for creating an AWS CloudFormation stack.
 March 18, 2014 New Feature This release of CloudFront introduces usage charts that contain a subset of data from the CloudFront usage report.
-For more information, see CloudFront Usage Charts (p.
-11).
-March 13, 2014 New Features Redirect viewer HTTP requests to HTTPS: You can now configure CloudFront to redirect viewer HTTP requests to HTTPS.
+For more information, see CloudFront Usage Reports (p.
+25).
+March 13, 2014 New Features This release of CloudFront introduces the following new features: Redirect viewer HTTP requests to HTTPS: You can now configure CloudFront to redirect viewer HTTP requests to HTTPS.
 For more information, see How to Require HTTPS for Communication between Viewers, CloudFront, and Your Origin (p.
-173).
+230).
 Server Name Indication (SNI) for HTTPS requests with alternate domain names: If you're using your domain name in the URLs for your objects, you can now configure CloudFront to serve HTTPS requests to users whose browsers support Server Name Indication (SNI).
 For more information, see Using Alternate Domain Names and HTTPS (p.
-175).
+234).
 March 5, 2014 New Feature This release of CloudFront introduces support for HTTP on-demand streaming of media files in the Microsoft Smooth Streaming format.
 For more information, see Configuring On-Demand Smooth Streaming (p.
-61).
+85).
 February 20, 2014 New Feature This release of CloudFront introduces support for HTTP 1.1.
 For more information, see Transfer Encoding (p.
-119).
+157).
 In addition, we added documentation about on-demand progressive downloads and on-demand Apple HTTP live streaming.
 For more information, see Configuring On-Demand Progressive Downloads and Configuring On-Demand Apple HTTP Live Streaming (HLS) in the Amazon CloudFront Developer Guide.
 February 7, 2014